monarch-initiative/SEPO-ontology/README.md

 3. **[SEPIO  Ontology](https://github.com/monarch-initiative/SEPIO-ontology/wiki/The-SEPIO-Ontology)**: Deeper dive into the foundational SEPIO model as implemented in its  core  ontology.
 4. **[ClinGen-ACMG SEPIO Profile](https://github.com/monarch-initiative/SEPIO-ontology/wiki/The-ClinGen-ACMG-Variant-Interpretation-Profile)**: Detailed look at a Profile created to represent rich evidence and provenance  for clinical variant pathogenicity interpretations.

+Comments or questions can be shared with Matthew Brush at [brushm@ohsu.edu](brushm@ohsu.edu), or posted as tickets in the [SEPIO issue tracker](https://github.com/monarch-initiative/SEPIO-ontology/issues).

 ### License
 The SEPIO Ontology and Frammework is an open source project, free to re-use and re-mix under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/2.0/)